Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Graduate Attributes Emphasised

 - Global perspective, Lifelong learning, Communication, Critical thinking, Information

 View more information about Otago's graduate attributes.

 Students who successfully complete the paper will be able to

 - Identify actor training methods from significant Western practitioner-theorists

-- Perform a scripted scene employing central principles of those practitioner-theorists
+- Perform a scripted scene and a monologue employing central principles of those practitioner-theorists

 - Comparatively analyse differences between approaches of selected acting practitioner-theorists

 - Write reflectively about the development of certain script-based actor training techniques